 - Radiation therapy

-- Certain medications used to suppress the immune system
+- Certain medicines used to suppress the immune system

-The risk of pericarditis may increase if you have problems with the immune system.
+The risk of pericarditis may be higher in people with immune system problems.

-- Worsen by deep breathing or lying down
+- Sharp, stabbing chest pain—worsens with breathing in or lying down

 - Fever and chills